mspnp/aks-baseline/03-microsoft-entra-id.md

 1. Set up additional Kubernetes RBAC associations. _Optional, fork required._

    > :book:  The team knows there will be more than just cluster admins that need group-managed access to the cluster.
-Out of the box, Kubernetes has other roles like _admin_, _edit_, and _view_ which can also be mapped to Azure AD Groups for use both at namespace and at the cluster level.
-Likewise custom roles can be created which need to be mapped to Azure AD Groups.
+Out of the box, Kubernetes has other roles like _admin_, _edit_, and _view_ which can also be mapped to Microsoft Entra groups for use both at namespace and at the cluster level.
+Likewise custom roles can be created which need to be mapped to Microsoft Entra groups.

-   In the [`cluster-rbac.yaml` file](./cluster-manifests/cluster-rbac.yaml) and the various namespaced [`rbac.yaml files`](./cluster-manifests/cluster-baseline-settings/rbac.yaml), you can uncomment what you wish and replace the `<replace-with-a-microsoft-entra-group-object-id...>` placeholders with corresponding new or existing Azure AD groups that map to their purpose for this cluster or namespace. **You do not need to perform this action for this walkthrough**; they are only here for your reference.
+   In the [`cluster-rbac.yaml` file](./cluster-manifests/cluster-rbac.yaml) and the various namespaced [`rbac.yaml files`](./cluster-manifests/cluster-baseline-settings/rbac.yaml), you can uncomment what you wish and replace the `<replace-with-a-microsoft-entra-group-object-id...>` placeholders with corresponding new or existing Microsoft Entra groups that map to their purpose for this cluster or namespace. **You do not need to perform this action for this walkthrough**; they are only here for your reference.

 ### Save your work in-progress